Configuration options

 KOMGA_DATABASE_FILE / komga.database.file: <file path>

-File path for the SQLite database.
+File path for the main SQLite database.

 If you want to change the directory, it is advised to change komga.config-dir instead.